Jyotirmoyee-roy/Prediction-of-credit-card-fraud/README.md

 Correcting date datatype: Selecting correct datatype for date.

+Balancing the imbalance data: The given data was heavily imbalance hence i balanced the data before proceeding to the next step.

 Model Training and Validation: Implementing various machine learning models and evaluating their performance using choosen matrices.